bamtron5/passportSession/README.md

 export = router;

 ```
-*note* `/api/currentuser` will inspect the token and return the user.
+*note:* `/api/currentuser` will inspect the token and return the user.
 It has a callback to override a `401` server status i.e. `UNAUTHORIZED REQUEST` because this method is merely for token inspection and the status of the user session.

 ## User Service
 ```javascript